Metro area air quality · 2025

 The verdict

-The Effingham, IL metro runs good on the EPA scale — a median AQI of 41 with 90.4% of 240 monitored days in the Good band.
+The Effingham, IL metro runs good on the EPA scale, among the cleanest 10% of US metros, a median AQI of 35 with 95.5% of 242 monitored days in the Good band.

 median AQI · Good